 - Educate your family members and friends that driving under the influence of opioids is dangerous.
 Opioid addiction can usually be spotted by looking for these symptoms: drowsiness, unusual withdrawal from regular activities, a drastic change in behavior, flu-like illnesses, secretive behaviors, frequent doctor visits.

 However, even by following all these guidelines, you might still find yourself the victim of a car accident caused by a driver under the influence of opioids.
 Immediately following the accident, you should get help from an experienced legal team.
-Breyer Law Offices, P.C., makes sure to collect evidence and organize the facts about the crash so you can receive a settlement.
+The Arizona drugged driving accident victim lawyers at Breyer Law Offices, P.C. will make sure to collect evidence and organize the facts about the crash so you can receive a settlement.
 You’ll likely be faced with expensive medical bills, car damages, and a loss of wages, all of which a strong settlement can help with.

 Get Help Now

 During a free consultation, we will look at the important aspects of your case, answer your questions, and explain your legal rights and options clearly.
 All submissions are confidentially reviewed by Mark Breyer.